Learn to Make a Ribbon in Illustrator

-In today’s tutorial we will go over how to illustrate a vector ribbon from scratch using Adobe Illustrator.
+In today’s tutorial we will go over how to create a ribbon in adobe illustrator from the beginning.
 Despite the simplicity of the final piece, we will cover advanced techniques using the pathfinder, how to manipulate the artboard in illustrator and also how to pick a complementary color palette.
 So without further delay, lets get started!

 Open up Illustrator and go to File > New then set the width to 640px and the height to 348px, press OK